ql-io/ql.io-ebay-mp-apis/README.md

 Yes.
 In some cases where you need specific fields from the API results, it is better to customize the tables as per your requirement.

+###What eBay API calls are supported?
+We support most of the Trading, Finding and Shopping API calls.

+###I have more questions, what should I do?
+You can send an email to https://groups.google.com/forum/?fromgroups#!forum/qlio